webprogramming260/startup-example/README.md

 ## HTML deliverable

-For this deliverable I added the following:
+For this deliverable I added the application structure.

 - **HTML pages** - Two HTML page that represent the ability to login and vote.
 - **Links** - The login page automatically links to the voter page.
 The voter page contains links for every voting choice.